 Please note: It may be possible to take a course other than the one into which you placed.
 Course adjustments must be made in consultation with a faculty member in the French & Francophone Studies Department and should be resolved no later than the first week of class.

 If you have a placement test score scoring above 450 or a French AP score of 4 or 5 and do not plan to enroll in a French course, you may request an oral interview for possible exemption from the language requirement.
 In order to place out of the language requirement entirely, you must successfully complete a 15-minute oral interview in French with a member of the French & Francophone Studies Department.
 Students who score above 500 are more likely to qualify for exemption than those whose scores are between 420-499.
-Contact Prof. Carole Kruger, chair of French & Francophone Studies to arrange for such an interview.
+Email Prof. Carole Kruger at firstname.lastname@example.org, chair of French & Francophone Studies, to arrange for such an interview.